Back to articles

 Characteristics feature

-1. They are among the smallest living microorganisms capable of independent existence, ranging in size from 0.1-0.2 μm, approximately the size of the largest viruses (the poxviruses).
+1. They are among the smallest microorganisms capable of independent existence, roughly 0.2 to 0.3 μm, approaching the size of the largest viruses (the poxviruses).
+Their small size and deformable, wall-less bodies are why mycoplasmas can pass filters that retain other bacteria, which makes them a notorious contaminant of laboratory cell cultures.

 2. Cytoplasmic membranes of mycoplasmas are more stable than that of other bacteria due to the presence of sterols.
 Sterols add strength and rigidity to the cytoplasmic membranes.